wixplosives/stylable.io/docs/getting-started/typescript-integration.md

 ## Global definition

-If you choose not to generate `.d.ts` typings for each stylesheet, then it is required that you include in your project a general purpose `*.st.css` global declaration.
+If you choose not to generate `.d.ts` typings for each stylesheet, you'll have to include in your project a general purpose `*.st.css` global declaration.
 This provides a broad signature of a Stylable stylesheet.

 To do this, create a `globals.d.ts` file in your `./src` directory and add the following declaration: